MIDDLESEX YANKEE CONFERENCE GIRL'S LEAGUE

 4. Teams/Programs needing to request a change in the schedule must do so three weeks prior to the scheduled game.
 Every effort will be made to accommodate a game switch, but if it is not possible because other teams are unavailable, the team requesting the change must either play or make up the game.

-6. Coaches/Team Reps will have 48 hours after the completed game to either enter game scores on the website, or email the scores to the league followed by mailing the white gamesheet.
+6. Coaches/Team Reps will have 48 hours after the completed game in which electronic scoring was not available to email the scores to the league followed by mailing the white gamesheet.
 The white gamesheet is the responsibility of the winning coach/team rep. In the case of a tie, the home team's coach/team rep should mail the gamesheet.

 Section 4: Amendments